dsamojlenko/php-caddy/readme.md

 **No hosts file, no configuration, no frills.
 Just run it and go write some code.**

-PHP Caddy is basically a stripped down Valet: no *.dev domain proxy (only localhost), no linking multiple sites or parking whole directories, and no sharing over local tunnels.
+PHP Caddy is basically a stripped down Valet: no *.dev domain proxy (only localhost), no linking multiple sites or parked directories, and no sharing over local tunnels.
 It also doesn't require elevated privileges to run like some of the other Windows alternatives, which can make things easier for people in corporate environments.

 Built with [Caddy](https://caddyserver.com/) web server, PHP Caddy also includes [Mailhog](https://github.com/mailhog/MailHog)